Fairleigh Dickinson stuns No. 1 seed Purdue in March Madness

 The Knights’ two prior NCAA Tournament wins came in the First Four, including this year, when they drubbed Texas Southern 84-61.
 After that game, Anderson told his players he believed they could handle Edey and Co.

-“The more I see Purdue, the more I think we can beat them,” Anderson said in the locker room.
+“The more I see Purdue, the more I think we can beat them,” Anderson said with a camera in the locker room.

 Some of Purdue’s players said they felt disrespected by the comments, which turned out to be prophetic.

-Just being in the tourney was quite an accomplishment for FDU, which went 4-22 a year ago.
+Just being in the tourney was quite an accomplishment for FDU, which went 4-22 a year ago and now has two NCAA tourney wins in three days.

 This was Anderson’s first season at the school, and after he landed the job in May, he held a practice the first night just so he knew what he had to work with from a team that had the second-worst record in the program’s 58-year history.

-It wasn’t a lot, so he brought three players — 5-foot-8 Demetre Roberts, Grant Singleton and Moore — along with him from Division II power St. Thomas Aquinas.
+It wasn’t a lot, so he brought three players — Roberts, Grant Singleton and Moore — along with him from Division II power St. Thomas Aquinas.

 Turns out, they’re giant slayers.